Pirates vs. Orioles Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 41 hits with 14 doubles, a triple, five home runs, 10 walks and 23 RBI.
+- Reynolds has 14 doubles, a triple, five home runs, 10 walks and 23 RBI (42 total hits).
 He's also stolen five bases.

 Reynolds Recent Games